 Where laundry facilities provided in accordance with these regulations do not include a copper and are situated in the same building as and adjacent to a kitchen, those facilities shall be separated from the kitchen by a wall or other approved partition which shall be at least 1.8 metres high, and where an opening permitting communication between the laundry and kitchen is provided, the opening shall not extend for more than half the width of the room and it shall not be more than 1.2 metres wide.

-[Regulation 7 amended in Gazette 21 Jun 1974 p.
+[Regulation 7 amended: Gazette 21 Jun 1974 p.
 2046.]

-8. Waste water from washing machine
+8. Wastewater from washing machines

-Waste water from any washing machine shall be discharged to a properly trapped drain inlet and disposed of in a manner permitted by the Health (Treatment of Sewage and Disposal of Effluent and Liquid Waste) Regulations 1974 4 in force under the Health Act 1911, the by-laws made under the Metropolitan Water Supply, Sewerage, and Drainage Act 1909, or the by-laws made under the Country Towns Sewerage Act 1948, as the case requires.
+Wastewater from any washing machine shall be discharged to a properly trapped drain inlet and disposed of in a manner permitted by the Health (Treatment of Sewage and Disposal of Effluent and Liquid Waste) Regulations 1974 4.

+[Regulation 8 inserted: Gazette 14 Nov 2013 p.
+5043.]

 9. Coppers and wash troughs to be properly supported

 Every copper and wash trough required to be provided by these regulations shall be properly supported.